-WINTER is an atmospheric chemistry campaign that focuses on wintertime emissions and chemical processes in the Northeastern US.
-The project has three goals:
+WINTER was an atmospheric chemistry campaign that focused on wintertime emissions and chemical processes in the Northeastern US.
+The project had three goals:

 (1) to characterize the chemical transformations of wintertime emissions with an equal focus on nocturnal and multiphase processes as on photochemistry;